OtterlySpace/railway-postgres-s3-backups/README.md

 - `SUPPORT_OBJECT_LOCK` - Enables support for buckets with object lock by providing an MD5 hash with the backup file.

 - `BACKUP_OPTIONS` - Add any valid pg_dump option, supported pg_dump options can be found [here](https://www.postgresql.org/docs/current/app-pgdump.html).
 Example: `--exclude-table=pattern`

+- `DISABLE_S3_CHECKSUM_VALIDATION` - Disables default S3 request checksum validation which is [not supported](https://github.com/aws/aws-sdk-js-v3/issues/6810) by some S3 providers like [Backblaze B2](https://www.backblaze.com/docs/cloud-storage-s3-compatible-api#unsupported-features) and [Cloudflare R2](https://developers.cloudflare.com/r2/api/s3/api/).
+This only impacts the communication between the application and the S3 service, not the backup itself.

+- `NODE_VERSION` - The Node version to use for the build stage.
+Default `22.14.0`

+- `PG_VERSION` - The Postgres version to use for the build stage.
+Default `17`